 - Lift/move materials generally weighing less than 20 pounds

 - Visual acuity sufficient to recognize people, words and numbers is necessary

 Education and Experience and Requirements

-- Previous experience in organizing/managing grant-funded programs is highly desirable as is experience in public speaking and public relations.
+Previous experience in program and/or event planning is highly desirable, as is experience in public speaking and public relations.